palm86/hex_flora/priv/herbarium/roepera_flexuosa.md

 }
 ---

-Sprawling shrub.
+Sprawling perennial shrub.
 Leaves are opposite, stemless and divided into two oval leaflets.
-Flowers consists of five flexed-back yellow petals with red markings towards the base.
+Flowers (June to October) consists of five flexed-back yellow petals with red markings towards the base.
 Fruits are globular; wider than long.

 <!-- read more -->